 The tools and resources a drummer uses can have a huge impact on thier drumming journey.
-For those looking for online drum lessons, you may be deciding between Melodics & Drumeo.
+For those looking for an app to learn drums, you may be deciding between Melodics & Drumeo.

 In this article, we’ll provide a detailed comparison of the main features of Melodics vs Drumeo to help you decide which platform suits you best.
 Clearly, we have skin in the game with this topic, but we at Melodics are passionate about helping students find the best approach to learning that suits their specific preferences.
 We know there are different strokes for different folks, and ultimately we want to see more drummers enjoying their time with the instrument.
 So, let’s find out which platform you should choose, or why a combination of the two is sometimes considered the best way to go!